rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Ammunition:** You can use a hand crossbow to make an attack only if you have bolts to fire from the hand crossbow.
 Each time you attack with the hand crossbow, you expend one bolt.
 Up to half of your expended bolts can be recovered after an encounter ends.
 * **Ranged:** A hand crossbow can be used to make a ranged attack against a creature within 30 feet \(120 with disadvantage\), inflicting physical damage on a hit.
-* **Reload:** A hand crossbow can make one attack before it must be reloaded as an action or bonus action.
+* **Reload:** A hand crossbow can make one attack before it must be reloaded as an action.
 * **Secondary:** A hand crossbow can be used as a secondary weapon.
 :::